Improving the Sustainability of Family Farms Through Increased Understanding of the Effects of Medicaid on Farm Assets

 Additional Outcomes Narrative:

-This project is bringing attention to the importance of the topic!
+This project brought attention to the importance of the topic!
 While working with the University of Wisconsin on a separate farm succession project, Joy Kirkpatrick introduced me to Attorney Robert Moore's booklet he created for Ohio titled Long Term Care and the Farm.
-As I read through it I realized it was the best resource written in laymen's terms that farmers could comprehend.
+As I read through it, I realized it was the best resource written in laymen's terms that farmers could comprehend.
 I began sharing it with farmers.
 Joy suggested we ask if we could edit it for Wisconsin and Pennsylvania.
-We did and Robert Moore was kind enough to check with the National Ag Law Center which funded the original project and Ohio State Ag Law Center and the National Ag Law Center gave us permission to edit the booklet for Wisconsin and Pennsylvania!
+We did and Robert Moore was kind enough to check with the National Ag Law Center which funded the original project and Ohio State Ag Law Center.
+Permission was obtained to edit the booklet for Wisconsin and Pennsylvania!

-PA Farm Link has since edited the booklet for Pennsylvania and it's currently at the printer for updating and printing.
-It will be available online and as a hard copy resource.
+PA Farm Link edited the booklet for Pennsylvania.
+It was made available online and as a hard copy resource for Pennsylvania farmers and ag professionals.
 PA Farm Link is grateful for the expert who edited the booklet as well as Pennsylvania State Department of Agriculture for funding the Long Term Care and the Farm, Pennsylvania Edition!
-It will be distributed to the farmers who participate in the farmer portion of this grant.
+It was distributed to the farmers who participate in the farmer portion of this grant.

 Success stories: